CalvinC3/temp-conversion/README.md

  5. If the value of the theme changed, the object our theme provider also changes - the object contains our styling configuration
  6. I also added a transition animation to make the switching more pleasant to the eyes

+### Rationale behind the UI
+I wanted to keep it simple.
+Sometimes we cant help but make things fancy.
+I needed to keep my mindset into usability over fanciness.
+So the main focus of the UI/UX is `Information`.
+That is one of the reason I added a conversion guide on the lower part of the component.
+The emoji and message is just to add feelings as to how the temperature might interact with our users in the real world - not really defined in the best way but still enough to express the idea.

+### Rationale behind the Tech stack
+React is of course one of the sought after JS libraries with an awesome state management built-in.
+Complimented with styled components which enables dyanmic theme-ing as well as createing components out of styled divs.
+I believe this is one of the industry standard libraries as of the moment.
+Also I designed it to be as linear as possible since the application in itself should not be complicated.
+If it is easy to follow then the better for newer programmers who will review the code.

 ### Project Setup
 `public` contains the static file pre-built using create-react-app Source code is inside the `src` folder and the inside is structured as such: